t-shain/Data-Structure-Notes/Sorting.md

 * Starts with each item being its own sorted list and builds up to two large vectors.
 * Is a stable algo
 * Needs temp memory for all the copied vectors of the og vector.
 * When making merge assume the recursive calls will get your vector to two sorted halves.
 Then add each front element to the full sorted list.
+* Merege sort has a time complexity of O(nlogn) on par with heap sort.
+>* Lisas version has a auxillary complexity of linear O(nlogn) but it can be reduced to linear if you pass through the temp vector through the recursive calls.

+### Project Four notes
+* Read counts should be higher then write counts
+* Pass the reads integer by reference into the algos
+* Setting timers is a fire extra credit option.

+### Quick Sort
+* Looks at first element then scans the rest of the vector and partitions the vector depending on the first value.
+Then does the same thing for the two partitions